Cross-domain Compositing with Pretrained Diffusion Models: Mask-smoothing Implementation

 \section{\textbf{Mask-smoothing Implementation}}

-\Cref{sec:method} of the main paper presents our mitigation for the aliasing artifacts by smoothing the blend-mask using an operator $b(M)$, in this section we expand on our implementation of this operator.
+\Cref{ss:masked_ILVR} presents our mitigation for the aliasing artifacts by smoothing the blend-mask using an operator $b(M)$, in this section we expand on our implementation of this operator.

-Naively blurring the mask using Gaussian blur results in an undesirable overriding of the reference in the masked regions, since the blur introduces erosion of pixels which were previously ones in the mask for the following equations:
+Naively blurring the mask using Gaussian blur results in an undesirable overriding of the reference in the masked regions, since the blur introduces erosion of pixels that were previously $1$ in the mask for the following equations:

 Instead, we would like to only blur outside the mask.
 We thus define $b$ as the \textit{BlurOutwards} operator, and implement it via \cref{alg:blurout}.